-The major in pre-professional athletic training is rapidly changing the health care profession.
-Athletic training is recognized by the American Medical Association as an allied health care profession.
-Traditionally, athletic trainers are thought of working only in an athletic setting, such as university athletics, professional athletics and, more recently, high school athletics.
+The Major in Pre-Professional Athletic Training is rapidly changing the health care profession.
+Athletic Training is recognized by the American Medical Association as an allied health care profession.
+Traditionally athletic trainers are thought of working only in athletic setting.
+(University athletics, professional athletics and more recently high school athletics.)
 No minor is required for students completing this track.